bartbartelds/obsidian-writing/2024-04-01 wergle flomp.md

 heavy clouds dissuaded birds to sing, not a peep and not a chirp, not a tweep and not a twirp,
+I stood and waited overlong,
+for signs that spring had truly sprung.

+In the distance loomed the city, swallowing commuters without pity, only to without remorse, regurgitate them